ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Input Share Validation {#input-share-validation}

-Before initialization, Aggregators are required to perform the following checks for each input share in the job:
+Before initialization, Aggregators MUST perform the following checks for each input share in the job:

 1. Check that the input share can be decoded as specified by the VDAF.
 If not, the input share MUST be marked as invalid with the error `invalid_message`.